 - Tent – Invest in a tent that has a slip cover that keeps the rain off but still allows good ventilation.
 I went through a couple of tents before settling on the one I have now.
-Am happy with the one I have now – got it from the Great Outdoor Provisioning Co. in Chapel Hill.
+(Got mine from the Great Outdoor Provisioning Co. in Chapel Hill).

 - Rubber mallet – for driving tent stakes into the ground.

-- Tarp that goes under your tent – At the Clearwater Campout back in 2010 this was a big help for us.
-It poured most of that weekend, and the tarp under the tent kept us from getting water logged.
+- Tarp that goes under your tent – I’ve been on camping trips where it pours most of the time, and the tarp under the tent kept us from getting water logged.

 - Sleeping bags